“Today? Are you serious?” I exclaimed.

 “But the fight is in a week.”
 I argued.

-I sighed.
+I sighed in defeat.
 Was I really ready to meet this Jake guy?
-As much as I wanted to figure out why I feel the things I feel whenever I hear his name, I still don’t know if I’m ready.
-There’s just this nagging feeling that I have but maybe that’s just nerves and stress about the fight to save my mom.
+As much as I wanted to figure out why I felt the things I did whenever I heard his name, I still didn’t know if I was ready for the answers.
+There was this nagging feeling in my stomach, but I didn’t know if it was about Jake or the fight to save my mom. mom.

 “Now pack up.
 We’re leaving soon.”
-Becca said, and with that she strutted out of the room.
+Becca said, and with that she left my room.

 I sighed yet again and opened my closet.
-At least packing will be easy, all I wear now is jogging pants and sweaters.
-Its not like I need to impress anyone.
+At least packing would be easy, all I wore was jogging pants and hoodies.
+It wasn’t like I needed to impress anyone.

 “And make sure to pack some decent clothes, not just those hideous things you’ve been wearing lately.”
 Becca ordered, popping her head back into my room.

-Just as I was drifting off to sleep someone burst into my room and jumped on top of me.
+Just as I was drifting off to sleep someone burst into my room and jumped onto my bed, scaring the life out of me.

 “There’s no time for napping!
 Go get dressed and I’ll finish packing for you.
 And make sure you look presentable.”
 Becca ordered, giving me a stern look.

 “Okay, okay.”
-I grumbled as I made my way to my closet yet again.
+I grumbled, making my way to my closet yet again.

 I put on a pair of black leggings and a tank top, then I slid on a cardigan and black and white converse.
-That’s as good as I’m going to look today.
+That was the most decent thing I was comfortable wearing.

 Becca nodded in approval, much to my delight, when she saw me.